philyboysmith/wsrt/content/collections/pages/the-river-arun.md

         content:
           -
             type: text
             text: "In the Lower Arun you’ll find an important wetland site – the freshwater wetlands at Pulborough, Amberley and Waltham Brooks.
 This area is rich in native flora, marshes, ditches, lowland bog, and invertebrates including the rare Ramshorn snail.
-A plethora of wildfowl and wading birds flock here in the winter, including Berwick swans.
+A plethora of wildfowl and wading birds flock here in the winter, including Bewick swans.
 All year round there are a variety of birds to spot so definitely pack your binoculars if you’re heading here for a summer stroll.\_"
       -
         type: set
         attrs: